jqnatividad/qsv/README.md

 # here we test only stats and use the
 # t alias for test and the -F shortcut for --features
 cargo t stats -F all_features

+# to test a specific command with a specific feature
+# here we test only luau comand with the luau feature
+cargo t luau -F feature_capable,luau

+# to test a specific command with multiple features
+cargo t -F feature_capable,luau,polars

+# to test using an alternate allocator
+# other than the default mimalloc allocator
+cargo t --no-default-features -F all_features,jemallocator
 ```

 ## License